sudoxnym/roomba_rest980/README.md

 ## Step 3: Adding your Roomba!

 If you see the autodiscovered integration, press "Add"!
 You'll be presented with this popup.
-It will be styled much better later, but this works well enough for now.

 ![Adding the robot](img/ADD.png)